roomsbet/rooms-prediction-bot/docs/protocol-mechanics/system-architecture.md

 ## Referral System

-Users earn 5% of protocol fees from referred users' bets:
+Users earn 15% of total fees from referred users' bets - one of the most generous referral programs in prediction markets:

 **How It Works:**

 1. User gets unique referral code (e.g., `REF123ABC`)
 2. Share referral link: `t.me/roomsbot?start=REF123ABC`
 3. Friends sign up via link, referral relationship stored
-4. When friend bets and wins, protocol takes 2% fee
+4. When friend bets and wins, platform takes 3% total fee
-5. Referrer earns 5% of that fee (0.1% of bet amount)
+5. Referrer earns 15% of that fee (0.45% of bet amount)
 6. Credits automatically added to referrer balance

 **Example:**

 Your friend bets 10 SOL and wins.
 Payout is 9.7 SOL (after 3% fees).
-- Protocol fee: 0.2 SOL (2% of 10 SOL)
-- Host fee: 0.1 SOL (1% of 10 SOL)
+- Total fees: 0.3 SOL (3% of 10 SOL)
-- Your referral reward: 5% × 0.2 SOL = 0.01 SOL
+- Your referral reward: 15% × 0.3 SOL = 0.045 SOL

 Rewards are credited instantly when markets settle.
 No minimum withdrawal, no expiration.
 Lifetime earnings tracked in referrals section.
+Multi-level referrals earn 5% (second-level) and 2% (third-level) creating exponential earning potential.

 ---